 The state of Virginia is blessed with plentiful tracts of wild lands, places where backpackers can find large parcels of terrain laced with trails and places to trek for days, places such as Shenandoah National Park and the vast George Washington & Jefferson National Forests.
-These backpacking destinations present crashing waterfalls, dramatic overlooks and historic highlights – and good campsites to pitch your tent, where you can relax before a calming campfire, and escape from electronic chains that bind us to the daily grind.
+These backpacking destinations feature crashing waterfalls, dramatic overlooks and historic highlights – and awesome campsites to pitch your tent, where you can relax before a calming campfire, and escape from electronic chains that bind us to the daily grind.

 A Virginia backpacking adventure can lead to destinations high and low, from the Atlantic shores of False Cape State Park to the historic highlands of Cumberland Gap National Park, and a wealth of mountainlands in between.
 Virginia’s unforgettable backpacking destinations lead through federally designated wildernesses and scenic areas and along the Appalachian Trail.

 Here are 10 of Virginia’s unforgettable backpacking destinations.
 The nearest town to the backpack is listed, followed by mileages of the trip.
 Elevation highs and lows give you an idea of the terrain, and GPS coordinates deliver you to the trailhead.
 Read on, then load up – its time to go backpacking in Virginia!

 – RIDGE TRAIL AT CUMBERLAND GAP NATIONAL HISTORICAL PARK –

 Elevation Highs and Lows: 3,400 feet high point, 1,410 feet low point